 Senior quality leaders and the FDA agree quality organizations supporting pharma manufacturing often fall short of providing the support necessary to maintain and increase regulatory compliance and product quality.
 At the same time, some do not understand their actions and believe they are obstructionist and reflective of a strict compliance mentality with little regard for the business and its success.
-What would cause business partners to look at quality in such a way?

 This is the second of two articles, this part focuses on the importance of cybersecurity and software maintenance, how time scales and methods of execution differ from those in traditional pharma, how agile software development works, and how to avoid potential pitfalls.